DmitreyKazin/course_attendance_app/README.md

 ## TO-DO

 - **Application**:
-  - Download the CSV files from an outside server using SFTP.
+  - Fix BUG ---> total_percentage doesn't work as expected after downloading csv files from remote machine.
   - Add filter by date to "/all" route.
   - Display "Total Meetings Time" in "/" page.
   - Auto-fill the "Total_Percentage" column after filling the "Total_Min" column.

 - **DevOps**:
-  - Implement unit-tests in Jenkins pipeline.
+  - Use checkout instead of clone in Jenkinsfile.
   - Run application on Kubernetes.
   - Deploy to AWS.